Skip to contents

 layout_df

-A data frame representing the current design
+A data frame containing the design.

 swap